Donald Trump’s Former Personal Attorney Calls Protesters ‘Terrorists’ In Scathing Letter To Gen. James Mattis

-President Donald Trump’s former attorney, John Dowd, recently took the time to call out his former Secretary of Defense in a scathing letter which referred to the demonstrators as “terrorists,” according to The Guardian.
+President Donald Trump’s former attorney, John Dowd, recently took the time to call out former Secretary of Defense General James Mattis in a scathing letter that referred to demonstrators as “terrorists,” according to The Guardian.

-Dowd’s letter came after Mattis penned his letter to Trump for the use of force against protesters outside the White House.
+Dowd’s letter came after Mattis penned a letter to Trump regarding the use of force against protesters outside the White House.
 Mattis was pointed in his reprimand for his former boss, calling on the president to see the protesters’ mission as a whole and not to be distracted by what he called a “small number of lawbreakers,” according to The Atlantic.

 The use of force that Mattis cited came after a night of protesting devolved into riots, including arson and vandalism.
 The morning after protests became violent, police moved the White House perimeter outward, and what was reportedly a peaceful protest was broken up and dispersed.